 You can talk about some of the ingredients in the soup and salad and how they help your body perform at it’s best.

 There’s something about appetizers that makes everything better.
-Creating a family meal composed of nothing but appetizers would make your taste buds sing.
+Creating a themed family dinner night composed of nothing but appetizers would make your taste buds sing.

 Bruschetta, deviled eggs, won tons, egg rolls, grilled vegetable kabobs with dip, chicken wings, onion rings, potato skins, and popcorn shrimp are just some of the ideas to pick from.